-- Finally, we can start peeling the layers of the tail backwards, you can use all of the layers or just a couple.
+- Start peeling the layers of the tail backwards; you can use all of the layers or just a couple.
 Peel them towards the head and then pull them up and out towards the back of the tail, being careful not to rip the paper.

 Now that you have completed your first origami napkin swan, it's time to make another one.
 The first time you fold an origami model, it's unlikely to look the best, but on the second try, it's bound to look great.